Scrutiny

 Occasionally, the Scrutiny Committee will issue public statements, letters or press releases on events or matters of importance.

-The Scrutiny Committee is keen to hear from members of the public, delivery partners and any experts on issues of concern in West Yorkshire that relate to the functions and responsibilities of the Mayor and Combined Authority.
+The Scrutiny Committee is keen to hear from members of the public, councillors, delivery partners and any experts on issues of concern in West Yorkshire that relate to the functions and responsibilities of the Mayor and Combined Authority.

 You can contact the committee in the following ways.